-• Archive date - this field contains the date the item will be archived.

-- Reminder date this field contains the date when a reminder e-mail will be sent to the reminder recipients. - Reminder recipients this field contains the e-mail address of the recipients of the reminder.
+- Archive date this field contains the date the item will be archived. - Reminder date this field contains the date when a reminder e-mail will be sent to the reminder recipients. - Reminder recipients this field contains the e-mail address of the recipients of the reminder.
 This can be one or more e-mail addresses separated by a semi colon (";"). - Reminder text this field contains the text of the reminder e-mail.

-3.2.11 Validation Rules Section
+3.2.11 Validators Section

-The Validation Rules section is used to hold the validation rules.
+The Validators section is used to hold the validation rules.

-- Quick Action Bar Validation Rules this field contains the item validation rules displayed in the Quick Action Bar. - Validation Button Validation Rules this field contains the item validation rules used by the Validation button in the Proofing group of the Review tab in the Content Tree. - Validation Bar Validation Rules this field contains the item validation rules displayed in the Validation Bar on the right of the Content Editor. - Workflow Validation Rules this field contains the item validation rules that are used in workflow validation.
+- Quick Action Bar Validation Rules this field contains the item validation rules displayed in the Quick Action Bar. - Validation Button Validation Rules this field contains the item validation rules used by the Validation button in the Proofing group of the Review tab in the Content Tree. - Validation Bar Validation Rules this field contains the item validation rules displayed in the Validation Bar on the right of the Content Editor. - Workflow Validation Rules this field contains the item validation rules that are used in workflow validation. - Suppressed Validation Rules this field disables global item validation rules.